icsharpcode/ILSpy/ICSharpCode.ILSpyCmd/README.md

   - nested types called `Metadata` and
   - types ending in `Map` in descendant `.Data.` namespaces.

-### Strip namespaces from XML comments
+#### Strip namespaces from XML comments

-You can reduce the noise in the member lists of classes on your diagrams by supplying a space-separated list of namespaces to omit from the output like so:
+You can reduce the noise in the XML documentation comments on classes on your diagrams by supplying a space-separated list of namespaces to omit from the output like so:

 <pre>
-netAmermaid.exe <b>--strip-namespaces System.Collections.Generic System</b> --assembly ..\path\to\your\assembly.dll --output-folder .
+ilspycmd.exe <b>--generate-diagrammer-strip-namespaces System.Collections.Generic System</b> ..\path\to\your\assembly.dll --generate-diagrammer --output-folder .
 </pre>

 Note how `System` is replaced **after** other namespaces starting with `System.` to achieve complete removal.
 Otherwise `System.Collections.Generic` wouldn't match the `Collections.Generic` left over after removing `System.`, resulting in partial removal only.

-### Adjust for custom XML documentation file names
+#### Adjust for custom XML documentation file names

 If - for whatever reason - you have customized your XML documentation file output name, you can specify a custom path to pick it up from.

 <pre>
-netAmermaid.exe <b>--docs ..\path\to\your\docs.xml</b> --assembly ..\path\to\your\assembly.dll --output-folder .
+ilspycmd.exe <b>--generate-diagrammer-docs ..\path\to\your\docs.xml</b> ..\path\to\your\assembly.dll --generate-diagrammer --output-folder .
 </pre>